djh900/Daniel_Hinton_T1A2/README.md

 Then, using your computer's command line, navigate to the root folder 'Daniel_Hinton_T1A2'

-You must have bundler installed to get the required gems for this program.

-If you do not have bundler installed, type `gem install bundler` into your command line.

-Next, install the project's gems using the command `bundle install`

 You're now ready to go! type in `ruby play.rb` and get ready to play for $1 million!

 # Software Development Plan